sedol1339/files/papers.md

     - We introduce Speech processing Universal PERformance Benchmark (SUPERB) as a challenge with a leaderboard and a benchmark.
     - SUPERB targets at the direct usability of pretrained models on various popular tasks through any usage.
 We focus on investigating a simple framework solving all SUPERB tasks with a frozen, shared pretrained model, and lightweight prediction heads finetuned for each task.
 The framework puts an explicit constraint on downstream models to be as lightweight as possible for all tasks.
     - SSL models explored in this paper are summarized in Table 1.
 They include wav2vec 2.0, HuBERT and many other models.
-    - Tasks from ASR: Phoneme Recognition, Automatic Speech Recognitio, Keyword Spotting (detects preregistered keywords), Query by Example Spoken Term Detection (detects a spoken term (query) in an audio database (documents) by binary discriminating a given pair of query and document into a match or not).
+    - Tasks from ASR: Phoneme Recognition, Automatic Speech Recognition, Keyword Spotting (detects preregistered keywords), Query by Example Spoken Term Detection (detects a spoken term (query) in an audio database (documents) by binary discriminating a given pair of query and document into a match or not).
     - Tasks to analyze speaker modeling: Speaker Identification (classifies each utterance for its speaker identity, where speakers are in the same predefined set for both training and testing), Automatic Speaker Verification (verifies whether the speakers of a pair of utterances match as a binary classification) and Speaker Diarization (predicts who is speaking when for each timestamp, and multiple speakers can speak simultaneously).
     - Tasks from Spoken Language Understanding: Intent Classification (classifies utterances into predefined classes to determine the intent of speakers) and Slot Filling (predicts a sequence of semantic slot-types from an utterance, like a slot-type FromLocation for a spoken word Taipei, which is known as a slot-value).
     - Task from paralinguistics: Emotion Recognition (predicts an emotion class for each utterance).